Erik1000/dashboard/README.md

 To run the server with the self signed certificates (make sure they are named localhost.key and localhost.crt), type ``pipenv run web_secure``.

+**Note**: Firefox somehow has a bug when a PIN is required for the security key.
+Firefox will not ask for the PIN and nothing will happen if you touch you key.
+You are welcome to open a bug report about this at the [firefox bugtracker](https://bugzilla.mozilla.org/home).
+This example is tested on Chrome (probably every chromium based browser) and Safari.

 Don't forget to setup your ``.env`` file.
 Simply copy the ``env.example`` and put in your own data.

 After that run ``pipenv run migrations`` to setup the tables etc.